What Is llms.txt?

 - “How do I debug this error in Z platform?”

-They ask ChatGPT to compare you to competitors, use AI coding assistants to read your API docs, and ask AI how to troubleshoot, configure, and extend your product.
+Users ask ChatGPT to compare you to competitors, use AI coding assistants to read your API docs, and rely on AI to troubleshoot, configure, and extend your product.

-If you do not provide that guidance, AI engines will still answer.
-They just will not necessarily answer with the content you would choose.
+Even without this, AI engines will still generate answers, just not necessarily based on the content you would prioritize.

 4. You are wasting your context window

-LLMs have limited context windows.
-If your critical information is buried inside long HTML pages with banners, navigation, and SEO filler, the content that matters may be truncated or ignored.
+LLMs operate within context limits.
+If critical information is buried inside long HTML pages with navigation, banners, and low-value content, the most important parts may receive less attention or be excluded.

 - Highlight the pages that matter most